taw00/howto/howto-miscellaneous-useful-things.md

 netstat -ntu | grep :443 | grep -v LISTEN | awk '{print $5}' | cut -d: -f1 | grep -v 127.0.0.1 | wc -l
 ```

-## Checking a GnuPG public key file for it's signature
+## HowTo: Checking a GnuPG public key file for it's signature

 If you are delivered a public key and someone says _"It's signature should be `F4ED 2CDD 2BB3 A9DD BEAA DE73 4D01 7B90 4F38 BDE2`"_ you want to be able to check.
 Ideally before importing it.